thenewboston-blockchain/thenewboston-js/docs.md

 account.signingKeyHex; // the account signing key
 ```

 > Remember: You **must** keep your account signing key secret at all times.
-If someone has obtained your signing key, then your account is compromised along with all of its funds.
+If someone obtains your signing key, then your account is compromised along with all of its funds.

 Alright, so we have checked out all of the other ways of instantiating an `Account` with this library, but we haven't learned how to give it both the `accountNumber` and `signingKey`.
 To do that, you must pass in the `signingKey` first, with the `accountNumber` second.
 Here is an example of that in the wild: